-Please note that this tour is only available to begin on Mondays, Thursdays and Sundays due to the limited return flights on your final day.
+Please note that this tour is only available to begin on Mondays, Thursdays, and Sundays due to the limited return flights on your final day.

-Do not miss this opportunity to explore the beautiful region of north Iceland in winter at your own speed.
-Check availability by choosing a date
+Do not miss this opportunity to explore the beautiful region of North Iceland in winter at your own speed.
+Check availability by choosing a date.

-On your first day, you will arrive in the largest town of north Iceland, Akureyri, after taking a flight from Reykjavik Domestic Airport; your rental car will be waiting for you here, allowing you to begin your adventure as soon as you have your bags.
+On your first day, you will arrive in the largest town of North Iceland, Akureyri, after taking a flight from Reykjavik Domestic Airport.
+Your rental car will be waiting for you here, allowing you to begin your adventure as soon as you have your bags.

 Akureyri is a fabulous place to spend the first day of your holiday.
 The town is surrounded by beautiful mountains, has excellent views over the plunging fjord of Eyjafjörður, and has a wealth of attractions.
-Many of its buildings are magnificent feats of architecture; its shopping streets are lined with boutiques, bars and restaurants; and the town has a wealth of museums and galleries for you to explore.
+Many of its buildings are magnificent feats of architecture; its shopping streets are lined with boutiques, bars, and restaurants; and the town has a wealth of museums and galleries for you to explore.

 Although you will spend the next three days enjoying the surrounding landscapes and features, you, of course, have the freedom to start today.
-If travelling between December and April, for example, you could head to the ski slopes Hlíðarfjall, considered the best in the country.
+If traveling between December and April, for example, you could head to the ski slopes Hlíðarfjall, considered the best in the country.
 Otherwise, you could travel even further north to the small, historic towns of Húsavík or Siglufjörður.

-When night falls, it is highly encouraged that you drive out into the nature, far from any light pollution, to hunt for the Northern Lights.
+When night falls, it is highly encouraged that you drive out into nature, far from any light pollution, to hunt for the Northern Lights.
 If, however, you are too tired, or the sky is too cloudy, worry not; you have three more nights of opportunity to find them.